opencoweb/coweb/docs/tutorial/shopping.rst

 Checkpoint: Testing data store improvements
 ###########################################

 You should test your application now to confirm late joining browsers immediately see the up-to-date shopping list.
 The easiest way to perform this test is to open at least two browser windows on the same machine, make changes to the list, and then refresh one of the browsers.
-In addition to the features from the previous checkpoint, the following should be possible in your application at this point:

-#.
-When joining the session after edits are made to the list, the joining application immediately reflects the current list contents.
+The state of the list in the refreshed browser should match that of the list in the other browser.

 Providing remote user awareness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~